thebkv/bkv/esther07.md

 Harbonah, one of the king's chamberlains, tells Ahasuerus about the gallows standing at Haman's house.

-He reminds the king that Haman built it for Mordecai:
+He explains that Haman made it for Mordecai:

 > “who had spoken good for the king.”